kallemoen/kallemoen.com/index.md

 ---
 layout: default
 title: Me in 10 seconds
+published: true
 ---

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-I started my career as a magician but moved on to other interests.
-If you think of the magician as an archtype, it's someone who's in pursuit of power through knowledge.
-In that regard, I still consider myself a magician, but instead of simple tricks, I now pursue wisdom and virtue more broadly.

-The last decade I've travelled full-time across the world and my work as been centered around entrepreneurship, product, and design.
+I work on product and design in Web3.
+Formerly CPO at <a href="https://www.immunefi.com/">Immunefi</a>, and now Head of Product at <a href="https://www.fuel.network/">Fuel Labs</a> building the future of Ethereum scaling solutions.

 More recently I've setteled in Lisbon and did product work at <a href="https://www.immunefi.com/">Immunefi</a>, and now I am a partner at <a href="https://www.offchain.city/">Offchain</a>, a web3 and real-estate fund.

 ### Worth checking out
 - <a href="/articles">Articles</a>